Speculative Coupled Decoding for Training-Free Lossless Acceleration of Autoregressive Visual Generation: Preliminaries

-The Sampling of Algorithm~3 guarantees that even if the input is $X \sim q(\cdot)$, the output $Y$ returned by the algorithm satisfies $Y \sim p(\cdot)$ \citep{SD2}.
+Notable advantage of SD is \textbf{\textit{lossless}} acceleration.
+The sampling of Alg. \ref{alg:MRS} guarantees that even if the input is $X \sim q(\cdot)$, the output $Y$ returned by the algorithm satisfies $Y \sim p(\cdot)$ \cite{SD2}.
 Because each Markov chain follows valid sampling from $p$ until the first rejection occurs, the theoretical correctness of speculative decoding is ensured.
-As shown in Alg 3, the acceptance probability per token, $\min\{1,\, p(x)/q(x)\}$, is the key factor that determines the overall speedup.
-We formalize this in the following proposition:
+As shown in Alg. \ref{alg:MRS}, the acceptance probability per token, $\min\{1,\, p(x)/q(x)\}$, is the key factor that determines the overall speedup.
+We formalize it in following proposition:

-\begin{proposition} Let $q$ be the draft distribution and $x\sim q(x)$, then, final output from $\texttt{MRS}$(Alg.3) strictly follow the distribution of target model $p(x)$.
+\begin{proposition} Let $q$ be the draft distribution and $x\sim q(x)$, then, final output from $\texttt{MRS}$(Alg. \ref{alg:MRS}) strictly follow the distribution of target model $p(x)$.
 Moreover, the acceptance rate of this algorithm is defined as

 where $\mathcal{D}_{TV}$ denotes total variation $\frac{1}{2}\sum_v|p(v)-q(v)|$. \end{proposition}